DrBu7cher/ory-selfservice-ui-node/README.md

 ## Configuration

-This application can be configured using two environment variables:
+This application can be configured using the following environment variables:

 - `KRATOS_PUBLIC_URL` (required): The URL where ORY Kratos's Public API is located at.
 If this app and ORY Kratos are running in the same private